 For example, a credit is provided under present law for the purchase of certain energy efficient furnaces.
 If the credit is assumed to be \$500 and it is further assumed that the typical energy consumption from the efficient furnace as compared to an average furnace results in 1,000 MMBtu less fossil fuel consumption over its lifetime, then the government has set the price of 50 cents for each MMBtu of displaced fossil fuel consumption to encourage the adoption of the more efficient furnace.
 However, many investments in the energy efficient furnaces might have taken place even in the absence of the credit, and thus the government pays, via the credit, for fossil fuel displacement that would have occurred anyway.
 If two million furnaces are sold (leading to a billion dollars in credits being claimed), but only 200,000 of these are sold as a direct result of the credit, then only one tenth (200,000 divided by 2 million) of the fossil fuel displacement from the energy efficient furnaces can be said to have occurred because of the credit.
-Ninety percent of the fossil fuel displacement would have occurred by the 1.8 million more efficient furnaces that would have been purchased in the absence of the credit.
+Ninety percent of the fossil fuel displacement would have been purchased in the absence of the credit.

-Thus, in this hypothetical example, the true budget cost of the aggregate incremental displaced fossil fuel consumption is 10 times the implicit government price at the margin, or \$5, for each MMBtu of displaced fossil fuel consumption.
-Additionally, individuals who have purchased a more efficient furnace might choose to heat their homes to a greater degree than without the tax credit since it costs less to do so.
-This behavioral response negates some of the initial fossil fuel displacement from the purchase of the more efficient furnace, and inflates the cost to the government of a given amount of fossil fuel displacement.
+Thus, in this hypothetical example, the true budget cost of the aggregate incremental displaced fossil fuel consumption is 10 times the implicit government price at the margin, or \$5, for each MMBtu of displaced fossil fuel consumption.25 Additionally, individuals who have purchased a more efficient furnace might choose to heat their homes to a greater degree than without the tax credit since it costs less to do so.
+This behavioral response negates some of the initial fossil fuel displacement from the purchase of the more efficient furnace, and inflates the cost to the government of a given amount of fossil fuel displacement.26

 While the government can in theory establish an efficient set of subsidies for the activities it chooses to subsidize, in practice it cannot administratively identify and set up programs to subsidize every conceivable energy-saving practice.
 Additionally, it is not possible to identify meritorious technologies not yet invented.
-The government must continue to expand the class of credit-eligible activities if it wishes to minimize the economic distortions that come
+The government must continue to expand the class of credit-eligible activities if it wishes to minimize the economic distortions that come from favoring certain technologies through tax subsidies over other technologies that prove equally capable of achieving reductions in fossil fuel consumption.
+Furthermore, the investment in research to develop such new technologies might be constrained by the existence of tax subsidies for current technologies.
+Investors in such research run the political risk that their newly discovered technologies will not be granted any tax subsidies and may find it difficult to compete with existing subsidized technologies.